icode-box/TE-CS-Engineering-Assignment-Codes-DBMS/README.md

 # TE-CS-Engineering-Assignment-Codes-DBMS
-All the SPPU T.E computer engineering DBMS Lab codes using mysql.
+All the SPPU T.E computer engineering DBMS Lab programming assignmnets using MySQL Database